wodby/docs/servers/connecting-server/gcp.md

 5. Set VM instance attributes and submit `Create` button
 <hr>![](_images/gcp-create-instance.png)<hr>

-6. Once it's created, navigate to instance page
+6. Once it's created, navigate to the instance page
 <hr>![](_images/gcp-instance-page.png)<hr>

 7. Now connect the server (`Servers > Connect > GCP`) and follow the instructions.
 You can obtain SSH access to your VM as shown below